Robin Cravey –

 Robin Cravey began practicing law in 1998, after years spent as a cabdriver, journalist, publisher, editor, city hall aide.
 He began as a solo practitioner, and he remains a solo practitioner, devoting his practice to estate planning, probate, and real estate.
 He says, “I’m happy to find that my clients are just responsible people trying to do the right thing.
 I like a representation that ends with a court hearing or a signing ceremony after which everyone smiles.”

 Robin was married to Jane Kurzawa Cravey for 42 years, and they have two daughters, Emma and Molly.
 Apart, Robin and Jane remain best of friends.
-Emma is a director at Earthshare of Texas, Inc. Molly is a graduate student in archaeology.
+Emma is a director at Earthshare of Texas, Inc. Molly is an archaeologist with the Forest Service.

 Robin is, by turns, an avid hiker, bicyclist, swimmer and camper.
 He has pitched his tent in campgrounds throughout Texas.
 Besides hiking on camping trips, Robin has hiked regularly along the Barton Creek Trail, the Town Lake Trail, and other Austin trails.
 He swam every morning at Barton Springs Pool for many years, and volunteered countless hours for its maintenance and preservation.